People with MS may need to aim for higher vitamin D levels than those who don’t have MS.

-We’ve known for years that the incidence of MS, and the age of onset, is lower the closer you are to the equator.
+We’ve known for years that the incidence of MS is lower and the age of onset is higher the closer you are to the equator.

-That’s great news if you live in Southeast Asia and the tropics.
-But if you call the United States home, you know all too well that vitamin D deficiencies are common.
+That’s great news if you live in Southeast Asia and the tropics, but it’s not if you call a locale like the United States home.
+Not only are you relatively far from the equator, but vitamin D deficiencies are common too.

-Researchers are looking at whether or not these low levels of vitamin D have anything to do with the 200 new cases of MS that are diagnosed each week in the United States.
+Researchers are looking at whether low levels of vitamin D have anything to do with the growing number of MS cases that are diagnosed each week in the United States.

 They’re also focusing on promising data and anecdotes from the medical and MS communities about the connection between vitamin D supplements and the decrease of symptoms related to MS.

 It’s no secret that vitamin D is an essential vitamin for everyone.
-But if you have MS, it may be even more important to pay attention to your vitamin D blood levels and supplement with extra sources of vitamin D if you’re deficient.
+If you have MS, it may be even more important to pay attention to your vitamin D blood levels and supplement with extra sources of vitamin D if you’re deficient.

-According to the National Multiple Sclerosis Society, several studies have shown that there’s an association between low vitamin D levels and an increased risk of having attacks (relapses, also called exacerbations) and developing new brain or spinal cord lesions.
+According to the National Multiple Sclerosis Society, several studies have determined that there’s an association between low levels of vitamin D and an increased risk of MS attacks and developing new brain or spinal cord lesions.

 MS has also been linked to a higher incidence of developing osteoporosis, so supplementing with vitamin D can help increase bone health and decrease the risk factors associated with developing this condition.